-Quarter Credits: 54.0 In Class Clock Hours: 720 Outside Hours: 407.5 Total Hours: 1127.5 Number of Weeks: 36 Accelerated: 28 Weeks May Be Extended Depending On Holiday Schedules
+Outside Hours: 407.5

+Total Hours: 1127.5

+Accelerated: 28\

 The College's Massage Therapy program prepares students with knowledge of basic anatomy/physiology of the human body, as well as massage techniques designed to enhance the physical health of clients.
 The program is structured to develop proficient understanding of all body systems with particular emphasis on the skeletal and muscular systems of the body.
 Additionally, students in the Massage Therapy program are exposed to advanced medical terminology, hygiene, safety, and sanitation.
 To prepare students for practice as a Massage Therapist, knowledge of professional/business ethics and the legal issues related to the practice of Massage Therapy are included in the program.